How to Fix Low Water Pressure in the Shower: 16 Tips

 6. Turn on or unclog the main shutoff valve

-Turn the shutoff valve in a counterclockwise manner until the very end to turn on the water.
+Turn the shutoff valve counterclockwise until the end to turn on the water.
 If it’s the lever-type handle, turn the lever until it’s parallel to the pipe.

-To unclog the main shutoff valve, turn off the water at the curb-side valve, remove the main shutoff valve then gently hit it with a mallet to dislodge the dirt from it.
+To unclog the main shutoff valve, turn off the water at the curb-side valve, remove the main shutoff valve, then gently hit it with a mallet to dislodge the dirt.
 Rinse it in water before reinstalling it.
 You should get better water pressure in your shower after fully turning on the main shutoff valve.

 7. Turn on the in-line shut-off valves